-Our youth program is primarily centered on Lillian Hoffar Park and Denham Till Park.
+Our youth program is primarily centered on Lillian Hoffar Park and Blue Heron Park.
+In 2023, we jointly initiated a program with Mary Winspear Centre, Parkland High, North Saanich Middle School, and the District of North Saanich to tackle the extensive ivy in Blue Heron Park.
 For numerous years we have had Parkland School and North Saanich Middle School students removing ivy in Lillian Hoffar Park.
 In 2018-2019 we had Deep Cove students working in Denham Till Park and the Tatlow-Clayton Road trail.
 We have also had the 10th Tsartlip scouts work in Quarry Park.

 We have employed numerous students from local universities over the years to conduct ecological studies on the parks, and to prepare associated reports.
 Topics include soils, tree measurement, re-occurrence of invasive species, mapping, etc. We have a close working relationship with the University of Victoria's Restoration of Natural Systems Program.